rolinh/dfc/HACKING.md

 	Robin Hahling: <robin.hahling@gw-computing.net>

-OR, better solution, register to the official website:
+or register to the official website:

 	http://projects.gw-computing.net/projects/dfc

 and add an issue with your patch attached.

-Thanks for making dfc better!
+Thanks for your contribution!

 <!-- vim: set filetype=markdown textwidth=80 -->